 Stake your claim.

-A self-directed IRA in real estate presents an exciting opportunity to put your knowledge of the real estate market to work.
+A self-directed IRA in real estate presents an exciting option to put your knowledge of the real estate market to work.
 Like any self-directed IRA, it’s important to have a firm grasp of the type of property or land you plan to invest in and the rules and regulations regarding such investments.

 Here’s the broad range of investment opportunities you have at your disposal:

-Residential property offers you the opportunity to buy, rent and sell homes within your IRA.
+Residential property offers you the option to buy, rent and sell homes within your IRA.
 All income generated by the property stays in your IRA and all expenses (taxes, improvements, etc.) are paid from the IRA.

 Invest in commercial properties like office buildings, storefronts and warehouses.
 You can even take out a non-recourse loan to invest in these types of properties if you can’t afford to buy them outright with your IRA.